New Mexico School for the Blind and Visually Impaired: Curriculum

 The Alamogordo campus serves grades K-12.
 It is a residential campus, with students whose home is outside Otero County living on-campus.
 Those who live in the county are day students, and the school provides transportation to and from their homes each school day.
 Residential students go home each weekend in a bus or airplane provided by the school.

 NMSBVI is accredited by the North Central Association Commission on Accreditation and School Improvement.

 With the passage of the mainstreaming law (P.L.
 94–142, the Education for All Handicapped Children Act of 1975), the school sent some students to public school classes as well as their classes at NMSBVI, and started making equipment, materials, and staff available to all New Mexico schools.
 Today students in the academic track attend most classes in the local school system (Alamogordo Public Schools).

 In addition to the academic curriculum, students take an "expanded core curriculum" that includes additional skills needed by the visually impaired, such as social interaction skills, career education, technology, independent living, and independent travel.

-NMSBVI has been a leader in using assistive technology.
+NMSBVI uses assistive technology.
 It was one of the first public schools of any type to make widespread use of the Internet, and by 1996 it had a campus network of more than 100 microcomputers.